 Ceremony, Drinks Reception & Wedding Breakfast (4 hours playing)……..£545.00

 (There will be no VAT added to the prices shown)

 Booking Confirmation Contract & Payment

 Once a wedding booking has been agreed, we will send out two copies of a contract to the client, one of which will need to be signed and returned to us within two weeks once the agreed details have been checked and verified.
 A non-refundable deposit of £100.00 will be necessary at the time of booking, the balance payment will be due one week before the agreed performance date.

 Richard Sully carries full Public Liability Insurance, a full copy of which is available by clicking here.
 All electrical equipment used has been recently PAT tested, a current certificate is also available by clicking here.

 No piano, no problem!

-All of the above prices include the provision of Richard’s Roland RD800 digital piano and Yamaha PA system in venues where a piano isn’t available for use.
+All of the above prices include the provision of Richard’s Roland RD800 Digital Stage Piano and Yamaha PA system in venues where a piano isn’t available for use.